-"Café Shira is an intimate Jerusalem classic, a sweet, sad, lovely little gem of a book."—Michael Weingrad, Portland State University
+"An intimate Jerusalem classic, a sweet, sad, lovely little gem of a book."—Michael Weingrad, Portland State University

 "This is a truly remarkable and remarkably successful literary experiment, to ‘translate’ a café into a novel."—Naomi Seidman, University of Toronto

 New to Jerusalem and to adulthood, Rutha serves Café Shira’s devoted customers with a quiet compassion and a sensitive gaze, collecting their stories and absorbing them at her peril.
-Avigodor, the melancholy and somewhat weary café owner, philosophizes about love as he attends to the needs of his patrons while ignoring his own.
-Christian, a young religious pilgrim has come to Jerusalem to find God but stumbles upon a much different revelation.
+Avigdor, the melancholy and somewhat weary café owner, philosophizes about love as he attends to the needs of his patrons while ignoring his own.
+Christian, a young religious pilgrim, has come to Jerusalem to find God but stumbles upon a much different revelation.
 These characters form the heart of this wry, often poignant novel narrated through a series of vignettes.
 They are joined by a colorful cast of characters who frequent the literary café—long-married couples, young lovers, an eccentric poet, and a traumatized veteran—all finding refuge and occasionally wisdom among their motley urban community.

 5 x 8, 248 pages, 23 color illustrations